 To make a contribution, please fill out a donor form and fax or mail the completed form to the APMA Educational Foundation.
 Memorial and Honors donations benefit the annual giving campaign.

 Setting up a named endowment is a great way to support the profession, and one that offers you the opportunity to place the fund in your family's name or to honor or memorialize a loved one.

-Named endowments are established with a minimum donation or pledge of $25,000 paid over maximum of 5 years.
+Named endowments are established with a minimum donation or pledge of $25,000 paid over a maximum of five years.
 The interest generated is then available year after year to support the podiatric medical student scholarship program or educational programs, depending on the donor's interest.
-Over the past 15 years, 56 podiatrists and corporations combined have established named endowments in support of podiatric medicine and podiatric medical scholarships totaling more than $5 million.
+Over the past 15 years, 66 podiatrists and corporations combined have established named endowments in support of podiatric medicine and podiatric medical scholarships totaling more than $6 million.

 To set up a named endowment contact Sandra Arez, foundation coordination, at 800-ASK-APMA (800-275-2762), or by email.

 The APMA Educational Foundation has established the Legacy Circle to honor those who have included the foundation in their estate plan.
 Gifts through wills, bequests or charitable remainder trusts are only a few examples of planned giving opportunities that can support the foundation.
 The goal of the Legacy Circle is to encourage and recognize planned gifts made by members of the podiatric profession to help continue the growth and stability of podiatric medicine through student scholarships and increase nationwide awareness of foot and ankle health.

 These planned giving options provide tax benefits and are excellent way to give back to the podiatry profession.
 To enroll in the Legacy Circle, just fill out the Declaration of Intent form and provide written notice to the foundation that you have included the APMA Educational Foundation in your estate plan.